sfbahr/IntersectingLines/README.txt

 -Point
 -Result

+Execution:
+A runnable jar file is included that can be run with the command: java -jar IntersectingLines.jar

+That output should be redirected to a file to prevent flooding the terminal with intersection points.

 Tree Implementation:
 We used Samuel's B+ Tree from 3114 for our tree implementation.
 That B+ implementation consists of the files: